Use the arrows below to navigate to the next set of directions.

 Which article would you choose for our political science topic?
 (Hover over the magnifying glass for more information.)

-ASC contains the full text of thousands of articles.
+Academic Search Ultimate has the full text of thousands of articles.
 You will also see results for articles that are available in other databases.

 These aren't perfect citations; you should consult a style manual to check order and placement of punctuation.

-ASC also allows you to email what you find.
+Academic Search Ultimate allows you to email what you find.

 If you want more help with your research, try these tutorials: